 Protecting your privacy

 Our Privacy Statement explains how we collect, hold, use and disclose your personal information.
-It also incorporates our Credit Reporting Statement.
+It also includes our Credit Reporting Statement on our management of your credit-related information.

 - identity information, such as your name, postal or email address, telephone numbers, and date of birth

-- information about your dealings with us, how you use the products and services, and technical information about your products and services
+- information about your dealings with us, how you use our products and services, and technical information about our products and services

-- details of your meter, including location, type and consumption data
+- details of your meter, for example, location, type and consumption data

 - property access information for the supply of our services – for example, to supply electricity, we may need information about any dogs on the premises, and